sepsoh/cpu-load-warning/README.md

 # cpu-load-warning
-simple program that alert you as notify when your load is more than 99% weiten and
+simple program that alert you as notify when your cpu load is more than 99% weiten and
 # how to use